 - i.
-For Instructor: - (1) One letter from the Department Chair of the SOM or Dean of the SHP.

-ii.
-For Assistant Professor:

-- (1) Three internal and/or external letters are required.
+For Instructor: - (1) One letter from the Department Chair of the School of Medicine or VPDSHP. - ii.
+For Assistant Professor: - (1) Three internal and/or external letters are required.
 They should be obtained from training directors, faculty members at the training institution or other professionals with an academic appointment at an equivalent or higher rank than that for which the candidate is being proposed - (2) They should document the candidate's competence in one domain area and participation in at least another domain area of assigned responsibility. (i.e., teaching, clinical care, research/discovery and administration/service)